Information for Finalists and Nominees

 The Awards Ceremony

-• The winners will be announced in a video ceremony.
-The ceremony will be uploaded to YouTube in episodes.
+• The winners will be announced in a video ceremony on 24 February.
+The series of episodes will be uploaded to YouTube and will be available through the ESMA site.

 • Finalists' clips should be in .dv format – at 16:9.
 Send them to the ESMA team through the file sharing platform, DropBox.
-Please label the file with your name, not 'ESMA'.
-The file containing the videos should be shared with: email@example.com
+Please label the file with your name, not 'ESMA' or 'EDA'.
+The file containing the videos should be shared with: firstname.lastname@example.org

 If you wish to set up a DropBox account you can with this link: http://db.tt/9RtJEwE